mantil-io/go-lambda-examples/pt2/README.md

 The code in the handler shows how to get the request body.
 But first, we need to [decode](handler/main.go#L64-L73) it from base64.

 Then we show how to get information from the Lambda [environment](handler/main.go#L36).
-A full list of the environment variables can be found [here](https://docs.aws.amazon.com/lambda/latest/dg/configuration-envvars.html#configuration-envvars-runtime).
+A full list of AWS Lambda environment variables can be found [here](https://docs.aws.amazon.com/lambda/latest/dg/configuration-envvars.html#configuration-envvars-runtime).

 The context provided to the function has an execution [deadline](handler/main.go#L42).
 The function should complete before this deadline.